 From the ashes you’ll rise, rise, rise

-Set for release in June 2021 and produced by Chris Hoisington (The Brothers McClurg) at Old Bear Studios in New York, Rise finds the band exploring new territory, pushing the creative process, honing their sound further, and capitalizing on the strengths of each band member.
-Blending elements of surf-rock, pop-rock and gospel, and layering complex vocal harmonies, intricate rhythmic patterns, and signature RHS guitar riffs, the album promises a decidedly new direction.
-Under Hoisington’s direction, the band recorded the entire album twice, with both lo-fi and hi-fi approaches, and then layered the tracks, weaving the lo-fi and hi-fi into the sonic landscape in a fresh and innovative way.
+Set for release in July 2021 and produced by Chris Hoisington (The Brothers McClurg) at Old Bear Studios in New York, Rise finds the band exploring new territory, pushing the creative process, honing their sound further, and capitalizing on the strengths of each band member.
+Blending elements of surf-rock, pop-rock and gospel, and layering complex vocal harmonies, intricate rhythmic patterns, and signature RHS guitar riffs, the album takes a decidedly new direction. with Hoisington at the helm, the band recorded the entire album twice, with both lo-fi and hi-fi approaches, and then layered the tracks, weaving the lo-fi and hi-fi into the sonic landscape in a fresh and innovative way.
 Drummer Kevin Donovan explains, “this album is going to be a crusin’-to-the-beach-with-your-friends kind of vibe, a step in a totally different direction from what you’d expect from a Right Hand Shade album”.

 Rise features ten tracks that are sure to resonate with the times, celebrating God’s faithfulness, embracing His freedom, and living with the expectancy of all He has in store for us.

-“Free” opens the album as a celebratory surf-rock cut written around a tight electric riff with plenty of Beach Boys-esque vocal layers.
+“Free” opens the album as a celebratory surf-rock cut written around a catchy electric riff with plenty of Beach Boys-esque vocal layers.

 Breaking free from gravity, I’m walking on thin air